EETN Honorary Member Distinction Policy

 • Strengthening the visibility and international standing of AI connected to Greece

-• Attracting collaborations, opportunities, or resources for the greek AI community
+• Attracting collaborations, opportunities, or resources for the greek AI ecosystem

-1. Nomination letter (500–800 words) mapping achievements to criteria A–D with specific examples
+1. Nomination letter signed by two EETN regular members who support the nomination (500–600 words); the letter should map achievements to criteria A–D with specific examples

-2. Short CV (up to 4 pages) (or link to the full CV + a 1-page summary)
+2. Short CV (up to 3 pages) (or link to the full CV)

-• Any regular member of EETN (with active standing) may nominate
+• Any regular member of EETN (of active standing) may nominate

 • Self-nominations are not permitted